Restaurant Management

 It is essential to control materials (now an increasing cost factor in receipt), storage, preparation, cooking and service, and the elimination of waste.
 Quality control is practiced on a more sophisticated basis, and standardised operational instructions call for precise menu production to consistent standards.

-This planning should be the result off a group decision by managers -not just the chef.
+This planning may be the work of a group decision by managers -not just the chef.

 One appreciates that the skilled chef, in designing his menu, takes into account previous sales figures, which are customer preferences.
 He needs to consider the menu balance, texture, flavour, taste, blend of different cooking methods, and the use of left overs (perhaps).
 He will take account of his staff, and their ability to produce any standard or variable menu, using the equipment available.